pulumi/docs/content/docs/tutorials/_index.md

 aliases: ["/docs/reference/tutorials/"]
 ---

-From VMs to Serverless to Containers, our collection of tutorials below represents a great jumping-off point for cloud programmers of all kinds.
-You can deploy each of these tutorials as they are or use them as a foundation for your own applications and infrastructure.
+From VMs to Serverless to Containers, our collection of tutorials and examples below represents a great jumping-off point for cloud programmers of all kinds.
+You can deploy each of these as they are or use them as a foundation for your own applications and infrastructure.

 <div class="md:flex flex-row mt-6 mb-6">
     <div class="w-1/2 border-solid border-t-2 border-gray-200">